cknoll/django-moodpoll/deployment_helpers/README.md

 ```

 - run `python3 deploy.py local`
-    - If you plan to play arround with the source files you can symlink them instead of copy: `deploy.py  -l local`.
+    - If you plan to play arround with the source files you can symlink them instead of copy use: `python3 deploy.py  -l local`.
+To get a full list of options (like omiting tests, omiting backup, ...) use `python3 deploy.py  -h`.
 - go to `[project_root]/local_deployment/` and run `python3 manage.py runserver`
 - note: if you want to deploy inside a virtual environment you have to manage that yourself